thomas-melville/myNotes/General/Career_Development/kubernetes/kubernetes.md

   * several 3rd party solutions are supported
   * which can be used as external volumes to persist data

-It is written in GoLang
+It is written in GoLang.
+Configuration information is stored in JSON, and written in YAML normally

 ## understanding Kubernetes